Speaker Highlight: Meet Léonie Weerakoon

 5. Do you think VCs are starting to put a premium on diversity?

-I would not classify VCs as putting a premium on diversity when less than 2% of venture capital dollars support diverse funders and founders.
+I wouldn't classify it as a premium when less than 2% of venture capital dollars support diverse funders and founders.
 Yes, most VCs led by females or GPs of color are investing across diversity.
-And not enough investors acknowledge that VCs, too, are founders.
-We have to raise capital as founders do.
-Institutions are not doing a good enough job leveraging the VCs led by diverse GPs to accelerate investments into diverse founders that reflect a significant portion of our population.
-Our investments should mirror the world we live in, not a piece of it.
-Are we pioneers if we only invest in what serves the top 1% percenters?
+And not enough investors acknowledge that VCs, too, are founders - we have to raise capital as founders do.
+Institutions could do a better job investing in VCs led by diverse GPs to accelerate investments into diverse founders that reflect a significant portion of our population.
+I believe our investments should mirror the world we live in, not a piece of it.
+Are we pioneers if we only invest in what serves the top 1%?